rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 If I had to tell someone why they need to learn _JavaScript_ to become a frontend developer in a single line, I would say:
 Because every browser has a _JavaScript Runtime_ built in by default.

-JavScript Runtime being the platform on which the _. js_ code is executed.
+JavaScript Runtime being the platform on which the _. js_ code is executed.
 But no one would be using _. js_ if it didn't get the job done, because it does.
 And there is a huge number of _javaScript frameworks_ out there that make the ecosystem very developer friend (_at least virtually_)

 > Even if the website is built with a framework like **Django** (python) the front-end is still written with **javaScript**